cygni/cygni-competence-7-databases/mongodb/README.md

         )

-2. Read all documents:
+2.Read all documents:

         db.mycollection.find()

-3. Read document by matching on a field:
+3.Read document by matching on a field:

         db.mycollection.find(
             { x : 5 }
         )

  (Later we'll work with more advanced queries.)

-4. Replace a document (keep the _id):
+4.Replace a document (keep the _id):

         db.mycollection.update(
             { x : 5 },